Frequently Asked Questions

 What's a burial permit and where do I get it?

-A burial permit essentially says that a body has been certified by the state and is permissible to bury it.
+A burial permit essentially says that a body has been certified by the State and it is permissible to bury it.

 You can request the disposition permit from the registrar’s office at the time you file the death certificate.
 After you have the permit, you may transport the body yourself.
 You can also click this link to go their website to learn more. http://publichealth.lacounty.gov/dca/dcadeathburial.htm